sonic-net/sonic-mgmt/tests/streaming-events-telemetry.md

    * A function is written to simulate the event and as well revert the simulation.
    * For certain events, might need to run some commands from connected switches -- e.g. BGP Notifications
    * For certain events, which may happen periodically, simulation may just simply pause for required time.
-   * Write the list of expected events in the same format as event-receiver tool's JSON list
+   * Write the list of expected events in the same format as event-receiver tool's JSON list'
+   * Verify the content of each event in expected list against the schema in /usr/local/yang-events
-   * Run the receive client with expected keys & count and o/p file.
+   * Run the receive tool with expected keys, receive-count and o/p file.
    * Pause a second to ensure the client has established subscriber connection.
    * Kick off simulation; Pause a second or more depending on how long the simulation take to result in event publish.
    * Event publish API itself would take about 100ms to reliably reach the receiver.
-   * If receiver not done, stop the receiver via SIGHUP.
+   * Expect receiver tool to exit; If not, stop the receiver via SIGHUP.
    * Open the received o/p as JSON object, which should be a JSON list.
    * Compare the list against the expected.

 ## For kernel events that can *NOT* be simulated
    e.g. "kernel.*write failed"
-1) Scan kernel code in open source for event strings validation
+1) Scan kernel code in open source for expected log strings.
     * List the versions of scanned kernels in the test code.
     * At run time verify current version against this list.
     * Fail if this version is not listed.
 Suggest steps to validate & fix by adding the version to the list.

-2) Using logger write logs as kernel would do and verify fired event Use steps above to capture & analyze the event.
+2) Using logger to write logs as kernel would do and verify fired event Use steps above to capture & analyze the event.

 ## Events storming.
 1) Stop all containers except eventd, database & telemetry and monit to get the max CPU power
-2) Have a receiver running for all events with no count limit and no o/p file (as file write might throttle).
+2) Have a receiver tool running for all events with no count limit and no o/p file (as file write might throttle).
-3) Write a publish tool that can use 30 threads and all 30 publish to get the max rate of 100K events/second for 5 seconds.
+3) Write a publish tool that can use N threads and each M publish events to get the max rate of 100K events/second for 5 seconds.
+M & N needs to be assessed.
 4) Pause for 3 seconds for async draining to complete.
 5) Stop the tool via SIGHUP
 6) Verify the receiver tool's o/p on count.
 7) Check stats on
    * events-published
-   * verify the rest of the counter to be 0
+   * verify the rest of the counters to be 0

 ## Events caching
 1) Create expected o/p file of events with N events (say N = 20) in the same format as our receiver tool.